PatrykKeska/company_management_app_front/src/README.md

 * [x] Creating of new offices.
 * [x] Editing of existing offices.
 * [x] Deleting offices
+* [x] Keeping up to date all your resources in your offices

 Check the Roadmap to find an incoming features!